ZupIT/beagle-docs/content/en/Resources/Cache/How to configure cache.md

 Remember to set CORS enabled for backend when you want to use cache's strategy for Beagle on Web.
 {{% /alert %}}

-Below, you can see examples on how to change`beagle-with-fallback-to-cache`, which is default for`beagle-cache-only.`
+Check below the examples on how to change `beagle-with-fallback-to-cache`, which is default for`beagle-cache-only.`

-Example of configuration for **Angula**r:
+Example of configuration for **Angular**:

 ```text
 @BeagleModule({